The answers to frequently asked questions are displayed below. If you still have questions for us, please don’t hesitate to contact us.

 We offer distance learning courses in the following topics:

-These training courses last for six months and are accredited by the University of Teesside (except our Certificate in Health Service Administration, which is approved by AMSPAR).
+These training courses last for six months (nine months for Primary HCA) and are accredited by the University of Teesside.
 We also offer a range of short courses and study days, aimed at students who wish to update or expand their knowledge.
 These last from one to four days, depending on the topic.
 Some study days are available with optional accreditation.
 Please check the courses on this website for more details.

 What is included in the price?

 Your fee includes all learning materials, mentor support from our tutors and your university registration fee where appropriate.
-If you are attending workshop days at the Training Centre in Bradford or our London venue, refreshments and a buffet lunch are also included.
+If you are attending workshop days at the Training Centre in Bradford, refreshments and a buffet lunch are also included.
 Those students on one of our University-accredited distance learning courses may also attend a free, optional revision day during their course, in addition to the compulsory workshop days.

 What if I have special dietary requirements?